 This method can be used for any linux client to switch on any server.
-XBMC 13+ and Kodi have a setting to wake a server, but it doesn't seem to work properly yet.
+Kodi have a setting to wake a server, but it doesn't always seem to work properly.
 This method always does the job.

 Enable Wake on Lan (WoL) on server